inspirer/textmapper/documentation.md

 	mult_expr :
 	    IntegerConstant | mult_expr '*' IntegerConstant ;

 It is heavy, verbose, and requires many excess reductions (every single constant passes its way through all nonterminals).
 Instead, we can add precedence rules to solve all the ambiguities and stick to the original version.
-Note that operators are represented by terminal symbols.
+There is no `operator` type in Textmapper, `operators` must be terminals.
+Textmapper provides `%left`, `%right` and `%nonassoc` directives to define the **associativity**.
+There is no directive to define associative operators like addition, use `%left` or `%right`.
+The **precedence** is implicitly defined by the order of the directives.
+Example:

 	%left '+' '-';
 	%left '*' '/' '%';

 Operators on the first line have the lowest precedence.
 Each subsequent line introduces a new, higher precedence level.
 On the same level, operators are interchangeable and have the same associativity (left, right, or nonassoc).
+The precedence rules must be located in the parser section of a grammar and can be interspersed with non-terminals definitions.

-Textmapper uses precedences to resolve shift/reduce conflicts.
-First, it assigns a precedence to a rule which can be reduced.
+To resolve shift/reduce conflicts, Textmapper, first, assigns a precedence to a rule.
 By default, it takes the precedence of the last terminal on the right-hand side of the rule.
 This can be overridden using a `%prec <terminal>` rule modifier.
+The rule modifier must be at the end of the rule, after a semantic action and before an arrow declaring an AST node.

-If precedences are defined for both the rule and the lookahead token, Textmapper can compare them and perform:
+When precedences are defined for both the rule and the lookahead token, Textmapper can compare them and perform:

 * **Shift** if the lookahead token has higher precedence than the rule, or they have equal precedence with right associativity
 * **Reduce** if the lookahead token has lower precedence than the rule, or they have equal precedence with left associativity